simoonoravec/toolbox/README.md

 #

-You can host it yourself or use this URL: https://toolbox.0r4v3c.xyz (hosted on GitHub pages from this repository)
+You can host it yourself or use this URL: https://toolbox.0r4v3c.xyz \
+<sup>(Hosted on GitHub Pages from this repository)</sup>